Pomax/browser-based-web-editor/README.md

 As a user you can:

 - Log in with github.
 - Load any project's "edit" route.
-You can't actually edit unless you have edit rights, but you can't download the project as a .zip file (but note that this will not include a project's private data dir nor .env file, of course).
+You can't actually edit unless you have edit rights, but you can download the project as a .zip file (note that this will not include a project's private data dir nor .env file, of course).
 - Remix projects, using the sparkle button, which creates a new copy of the public code parts with a new name "yourusername-projectname" (so you'll probably want to rename it!).
 - Create, load, and edit your own projects, including editing project settings (project name, provided the new name isn't taken, description, build script, run script, and environment variables).
 - Auto-format any supported file using the sparkly-eyed emoji